 For estimating impacts, we use the full resolution data for each species model tied to a 30-meter "fishnet" grid, each covering 900 square meters or 0.22 acres.
 We have divided the entire Bay Area up into 30 meter squares and assigned an acreage amount to each square for each species under each model.
 When you draw, select, or upload a project area, we intersect that area with the fishnet and return the sum of acres for each species, as shown here:

 Other attributes of each hexagon are calculated dynamically as you use the tool.
 This is true of Habitat Coverage, Species Richness, and Habitat Rarity.
 Each of these is based on the suite of species you have selected for mitigation, so we can highlight those areas with the most or least habitat coverage, species richness, or habitat rarity for the specific species you have selected.
-You can use the info icons on each item to read more about how it is calculated.

 The application relies on several species model approaches and we provide all as options to users to achieve the best outcomes from the tool.